Mindgard/mindgard-interview/README.md

 ## Instructions to run

 `$ npm install`

 `$ npm start fake`

-n.b.
-This starts up with a stub image classifier service.
-Omit the `fake` parameter to point to a real instance of our example [image classifier API](https://github.com/LJBirch/Backend-Test/tree/main)

-You can upload an image to the service you just started. e.g.
+You can upload an image to the express service you just started. e.g.

 `$ curl -vv -F "image_file=@./tests/dog.jpg" http://localhost:3000/image`